Skip to main content

 How do I complete an application for a pre-school place?

-Education Authority Website
+Education Authority website

-You will complete one online application, listing all the pre-school education settings you wish your child to be considered for.
+Parents apply for funded pre-school education places online, through the EA website.
+During the admissions process you will complete one online application, listing all the pre-school education settings you wish your child to be considered for.

 Please note that it may not be possible to secure a place at your first preference setting if more children apply to a setting than there are places available.
 It is therefore important to list as many settings as possible (that you are willing to send your child to) on your application.